Identifying And Overcoming What Holds You Back In Life

 The key to overcoming negative thinking is to use positive affirmations when negative triggers or events happen.

-You need to confront and counter the negative thoughts right then and not later.
+The best way to learn to overcome negative thoughts is to confront and counter them right then and there and not later.

 Constantly challenging and countering your limiting beliefs and negative thinking with a new focus on empowering positive thoughts and facts about who you are now will dissolve the power of your negative self-talk.